По-английски вопрос "Do you go to the university?" может означить "Are you a student at the university?"

 Leof, I don't want to be irritating but...

-edited with help from Vadim
+oredited with the help of Vadim

-Someone has to do the correcting, right
+Someone has to do the correcting, rightedited with help from Vadim

 Please correct my mistakes if you can, especially article usage.